hvaria/JAT/README.md

 The **JAT Project** combines a Python web application with a browser extension to provide an integrated solution for data processing and automation.
 The project features a browser extension that interacts with user inputs and web content, and a Python-based backend for handling data preprocessing and analysis.

+## Streamlining Job Applications from Gmail
+This project automates the process of extracting job application information directly from your Gmail account and providing data analysis on it.
+By connecting to your Gmail account (via the Gmail API), the system automatically retrieves and processes emails related to job applications, allowing you to:

+Extract job application details (e.g., company names, dates applied, statuses, etc.).
+Perform analysis to track application statuses, deadlines, and responses.
+Visualize application trends and success rates over time.
+This helps streamline your job application workflow by keeping all relevant data in one place and providing actionable insights to improve your job search strategy.

 ## Features

 ### 1. **Web Application (`app.py`)**